What Are Man in the Middle (MITM) Attacks?

 What Are Man In The Middle (MITM) Attacks

-Once MITM establishes themselves, they have complete control over the data they intercept.
+Once the MITM attack is created, the attacker has complete control over the data they intercept.
 They can modify data on-the-fly to fool a destination server into transferring money to them and steal personal information like SSN numbers, your date-of-birth, and more.

 Preventing MITM attacks